Streaming MP4s Securely and Preventing Hotlinking

 5. Configure Apache

-# Disable direct access to the folder
+# Disable direct directory indexing

 <Directory /var/www/downloads>